mdboop/kaeru/README.md

 ## What is kaeru?

-kaeru is a chrome extension for turning jisho.org.
+kaeru is a chrome extension for turning jisho.org results into Anki SRS flashcards.

 ## Why 'kaeru'?